$\mathbb{A}^1$-curves on log smooth varieties: Wonderful comapactifications

 \subsection{$\A^1$-curves on wonderful compactifications}

-We next introduce two technique assumptions, which greatly simplifies the structure of the set of $\AA^1$-curve classes on $\X$.
+We next introduce two \R{technical} assumptions, which greatly simplifies the structure of the set of $\AA^1$-curve classes on $\X$.
 Later we will verify those two assumptions for a large class of interesting cases.

 \begin{hyp} There exists $B$-invariant irreducible rational curves